 Use a size 8 to 11 (60-75) universal needle in your machine.
 Make sure the needle is new.
 For more information about picking out the right needle for each project, check out our tutorial on the topic.

-Choose a straight stitch and best tension setting.
-You may need to loosen it slightly.
+Start with a straight stitch and your standard tension setting.
+You may need to loosen tension slightly.

 If you have a straight stitch needle plate, or a machine that can convert to a straight stitch needle hole, you should use it.
 The smaller hole keeps the fabric flat and stable, and less likely to be sucked down into the bobbin.
-I took off the foot on my Janome Horizon 7700QCP so you could see how its Automatic Plate Converter closes down to create the straight stitch hole.
+I took off the foot on our Janome studio model so you could see how its Automatic Plate Converter closes down to create the straight stitch hole.